 “To accelerate the world’s transition into sustainable energy.”

-In their mission statement, Tesla chooses to emphasize on sustainable energy.
+In their mission statement, Tesla chooses to emphasize sustainable energy.
 They want to create an impact in not just one or a dozen countries, but rather the whole world.
 Tesla is known for enhancing how sustainable energy is used, so it’s not surprising for their mission statement to have this term.

 The word ‘accelerate’ also reflects their industry as well.